-4TH YEAR: Apply for internships; continue field practica; complete special
+4TH YEAR: Apply for internships; continue field practica; complete special dissertation; graduate!

-5TH YEAR: Complete pre doctoral internship in summer; defend dissertation; graduate!
+5TH YEAR: Complete predoctoral internship in (summer, fall, spring); defend

 The course sequence on the following page ensures that program requirements and course prerequisites are completed in a timely fashion.
 Students who enter with a Master's degree will likely modify their schedule based on prior graduate level work that is accepted as meeting program requirements.
 See your faculty advisor or the program training director to discuss your individual circumstances.
 Please be aware that courses may not always be scheduled as noted below, as changes in faculty schedules sometimes require schedule adjustments.